 5. Indoor Particulate Matter

 Indoor particulate matter (indoor PM) is sort of an umbrella term for complex solid or liquid particles suspended in the air.
-Indoor PM is measured at 10 micrometers or smaller and is constantly inhaled.
+Indoor PM is measured at 10 Opens in a new tab.micrometers or smaller and is constantly inhaled.

-Although tiny, these pollutants are a significant concern for human health because they can affect the lungs and enter the bloodstream, increasing the risk of cardiovascular health issues.
+Although tiny, these pollutants are a significant concern for human health because they can affect the lungs and enter the bloodstream, increasing the risk of cardiovascular health issuesOpens in a new tab..
 Both inorganic and organic sources can cause indoor PM, and it is easily found in all indoor spaces.

 6. Volatile Organic Compounds (VOCs)